HunterStanton/SilentHill4Randomizer/readme.md

 - Random models in cutscenes
 - SFX that is correct for each player model

+## Special Thanks
+* roocker666 - doing some research on how the game stores room layouts in the executable and sending it to me

 Got any suggestions for what you'd like to see here?
 Found a bug?
 Speedran this and want to show me?
 Reach out to me on Twitter @hun10sta and I'd be happy to take a look or answer a question :)